aditya12gusain/book-record-management-10567/README.md

 ## /books

-GET: Get all books
+GET: Get all books ✅
-POST: Create/Add a new book
+POST: Create/Add a new book ✅

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id ✅
-PUT: Update a book by id
+PUT: Update a book by id ✅

 ## /books/issued/by-user

-GET: Get all issued books
+GET: Get all issued books✅

 ## /books/issued/withFine

+// TODO TASK // 🏁
 GET: Get all issued books with fine

 # Subscription Types